RamanGupta16/ML/EVA_Ph1/Session4/Readme.md

 * 4th DNN: 99.43% validation accuracy with 9,424 parameters.
 Added LR scheduler.
 Most efficient in terms of parameters.

 **Archiectural Basics**
 The following architectural basics are building blocks to define DNN architecture.
 They are applied in order to arrive at network architecture.
+The network architecture is not an eaxct science but an art which comes by trial-error and experience.

 1. **How many layers**:
   * One input layer
   * Multiple hidden layer: It depends upon:-
-    - Input image complexity
+    - Input image complexity and class variations within input.
-    - Receptive Field required
+    - Receptive Field required.
-    - Hardware constraints
+    - Hardware for training and deployment.
-    - Trainable parameters
+    - Minimum acceptable trainable parameters and hyper parameters.
     - Network Architecture.
   * One Output Layer